-- Our canoes and kayaks are built for use on rivers and small lakes and ponds only.
+- Our watercraft are built for use on rivers and small lakes and ponds only.
 They cannot be used on Lake Michigan under any circumstances.

 - Members borrowing our tandem kayak should be advised that tandems can be tricky to navigate (more difficult than a canoe).
 We recommend that you get some practice on a regular kayak before trying to tackle the tandem.

-All members interested in borrowing a canoe or kayak must attend a brief Water Safety Course at the Urban Ecology Center and pass a written Water Safety Test.
+All members interested in borrowing watercraft must attend a brief Water Safety Course at the Urban Ecology Center and pass a written Water Safety Test.
 The course can be taken at any branch.
 Members who passed the Water Safety Test in a previous year DO NOT need to retake the course every year.
-Once you’ve been “certified” to borrow canoes and kayaks, you’re certified for life.
+Once you’ve been "certified" to borrow watercraft you’re certified for life.
 See our calendar for more information about dates and times for the course.

-At least one adult per boat must have taken and passed the water safety test to borrow the canoe/kayak.
+At least one adult per boat must have taken and passed the water safety test to borrow watercraft.
 There are no exceptions to this policy.